FZambia/centrifuge/docs/content/install.rst

 Go to http://localhost:8000/ and make sure that it is running.

-Btw, you can speed up Centrifuge by using 'ujson' module.
+Btw, you can speed up Centrifuge using 'ujson' module.
 As Centrifuge works a lot with JSON data - you can install `ujson` module to improve performance significantly. `pip install ujson` will do the work.
+This step is optional as Centrifuge uses built-in `json` module if no `ujson` available.